-In August 2022, then-Finance Minister Ali al Allawi resigned, writing that "a vast octopus of corruption and deceit" threatens Iraq's future.
-Prime Minister Sudani has directed some actions against corrupt officials, and Iraqi authorities continue to investigate the theft of \$2.5 billion in tax revenue during 2020 and 2021, which may implicate officials in the previous government.
-In 2022, the Central Bank of Iraq instituted international payment transparency standards for certain transnational financial transactions.
+Sudani and his advisors describe the government as devoted to the interests of all Iraqis and focused on protecting Iraq's sovereignty.
+The Prime Minister's office has asserted direct supervision over the awarding of some contracts and implementation of some programs in a bid to establish clearer anti-corruption standards.
+The Prime Minister has directed some actions against corrupt officials, and Iraqi authorities continue to investigate the theft of \$2.5 billion in tax revenue during 2020 and 2021, which may implicate officials in the previous government.
+The Central Bank of Iraq is instituting international payment transparency standards for certain transnational financial transactions and has altered Iraqi financial entities' access to U.S. dollars in response to U.S.-Iraqi concerns about money laundering.